-The Proposed FY2023 General Fund revenue budget includes a projected 2.0% increase in sales tax revenue, a 3.0% increase in use tax revenue, and 3.5% increase in property tax revenue.
+The Adopted FY2023 General Fund revenue budget includes a projected 2.0% increase in sales tax revenues, a 3.0% increase in use tax revenues, and a 3.5% increase in property tax revenues.

 In June 2022, Raftelis Financial Consultants completed a Utility Rate Study for the City.
 The study concluded that utility rate increases are necessary in order to continue funding water and sewer line replacement projects, ongoing system maintenance projects, and system capacity upgrades, in addition to providing for daily staffing and operational needs.
-The Proposed FY2023 Budget includes an 8.5% increase in the water volume and fixed charge and a 15% increase in the wastewater volume and fixed charge.
+The Adopted FY2023 Budget includes a 8.5% increase in the water volume and fixed charge and a 15% increase in the wastewater volume and fixed charge.

-The revenue budgets for the Transportation Sales Tax Fund, Capital Improvement Sales Tax Fund, and Park and Stormwater Sales Tax fund also include a projected 2.0% increase in sales tax revenue.
+The revenue budgets for the Transportation Sales Tax Fund, Capital Improvement Sales Tax Fund, and Park and Stormwater Sales Tax Fund also includes a 2.0% increase in sales tax revenue.
 Each of these funds receive a 0.5% sales tax as their only source of revenue.

 This proposed budget reflects the combined efforts of all department directors.
-I wish to extend special thanks to Finance Director Stephen Larson and Finance Analyst Mayra Ore for their effort in providing budgetary information in a transparent and informative format.
+I wish to extend special thanks to Finance Director Stephen Larson and Finance Analyst Mayra Ore for their efforts in providing budgetary information in a transparent and informative format.
 I look forward to working with staff, citizens of Smithville and the Board of Aldermen to accomplish the goals funded through this proposed budget.